Liam-Booth-Data/spaceship_problem/README.md

 ![Screenshot: PCA plot](screenshots/10.png)

-From this plot we can now see that there is a definite pattern however the classes (yellow & purple), are mixed together with no clear linearl seperability at all.
+From this plot we can now see that there is a definite pattern however the classes (yellow & purple), are mixed together with no clear linear seperability at all.
 The next stage is now to decide which model to use and carry out training and testing.

 ## Training and testing a model